-7.0 Subrecipient Integrity and Performance Matters: The subrecipient must comply with any and all applicable requirements regarding reporting of information on civil, criminal, and administrative proceedings connected with (or connected to the performance of) either this award or any other grant, cooperative agreement, or procurement contract from the federal government.
-Under certain circumstances, subrecipients of OJP awards are required to report information about such proceedings, through the federal System for Award Management (SAM), to the Federal Awardee Performance and Integrity Information System (FAPIIS).
+The subrecipient must comply with any and all applicable requirements regarding reporting of information on civil, criminal, and administrative proceedings connected with (or connected to the performance of) either this award or any other grant, cooperative agreement, or procurement contract from the federal government.
+Under certain circumstances, subrecipients of OJP awards are required to report information about such proceedings, through the federal System for Award Management ("SAM"), to the designated federal integrity and performance system ("FAPIIS").